Placing Orders and Other API Functions

 TradingAlgorithm.set_slippage(model=None, *args, **kwargs)

 Set the slippage model.
 For more details on available slippage models, see Slippage Models.
+Only valid for backtests.

 Warning